Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Search Results

-On the other hand, for this event, we obtain the median value of $r_\mathrm{L}$s predicted by the ensemble learners as $0.984^{+0.012}_{-0.342}$ with 90\% confidence interval (C.I.) by bootstrapping the $r_\mathrm{L}$s with 10,000 iterations.
-We estimate the $p$-value for the 90\% C.I. as $0 \lesssim p \lesssim 0.1$ and observe that the range yet includes the possibility of the unlensed hypothesis being true, i.e., $p > 0.05$.
+For GW190707\_093326, the only event classified as L from the primary classification, we compute the median probability, $\bar{r}$, from the probabilities predicted by the ensemble learners.
+To compute $\bar{r}$, we introduce bootstrapping which iterates the ten probabilities 10,000 times and we obtain $\bar{r}=0.984^{+0.012}_{-0.342}$.
+Here, the error means the 90\% credible interval (CI) for $\bar{r}$.
+We depict $\bar{r}$s of all other events with their 90\% CIs in the left panel of Figure~\ref{fig:probs_pvals} together with that of GW190707\_093326 for comparison.
+We see that there are 6 events, GW151012, GW170608, GW190413\_052954, GW190513\_205428, GW190527\_092055, and GW190924\_021846 partially satisfying $\geq\!0.6$ although their $\bar{r}$s are computed below the empirical threshold.
+We observe that GW190707\_093326 is the only event of which the whole range of the uncertainty agrees to the criterion.
+We also find from this observation that the result of the majority voting-based consistency test is consistent with the probability-based classification.

+We estimate the $p$-value of each event based on the model built in Section~\ref{sec:pval_model} regarding the uncertainty in $r$.
+We present the resulting $p$-values in the right panel of Figure~\ref{fig:probs_pvals}.
+From the estimated $p$-values and their uncertainties, we find that those 7 events satisfying $\bar{r}\!>0.6$ are including $p\!\geq\!0.05$, even for GW190707\_093326, convincing the unlensed hypothesis being true.

-\cite{LIGOScientific:2021izm} have also searched beating patterns that might be occurred by microlenses with masses for $M_\mathrm{L} \lesssim 10^5$\msun~which are quite similar to the consideration of this work and the authors have defined the Bayes factor $\mathcal{B}^\mathrm{ML}_\mathrm{U}$ as an ultimate measure for testing the lensed hypothesis; It turned out that, $\log_{10} \mathcal{B}^\mathrm{ML}_\mathrm{U}$ of GW190707\_093326 is $\text{-}0.4$, i.e., the unlensed hypothesis is favored.
+On the other hand, \cite{LIGOScientific:2021izm} have also searched beating patterns that might be occurred by microlenses with masses for $M_\mathrm{L} \lesssim 10^5$\msun~which are quite similar to the consideration of this work and the authors have defined the Bayes factor $\mathcal{B}^\mathrm{ML}_\mathrm{U}$ as an ultimate measure for testing the lensed hypothesis; it turned out that, $\log_{10} \mathcal{B}^\mathrm{ML}_\mathrm{U}$ of GW190707\_093326 is $\text{-}0.4$, i.e., the unlensed hypothesis is favored.